 Hypothesis tests use sample data to make inferences about the properties of a population.
 You gain tremendous benefits by working with random samples because it is usually impossible to measure the entire population.

 However, there are tradeoffs when you use samples.
 The samples we use are typically a minuscule percentage of the entire population.
-Consequently, they occasionally misrepresent the population severely enough to cause hypothesis tests to make errors.
+Consequently, they occasionally misrepresent the population severely enough to cause hypothesis tests to make Type I and Type II errors.

 Potential Outcomes in Hypothesis Testing